 The Garmin Fenix 5x is probably the best watch available for creating data like this but there are handheld devices that’re suitable, albeit heavier.

-My aim is eventually to have a map or maps with multiple tracklogs displayed so that I can see where I’ve hiked.
-This page is a bit of an experimental process so far.
-It most certainly does not include all of the hikes (or even 10% of them) I’ve been on, it’s just that I haven’t had the chance to record many (I haven’t owned any GPS devices for that long.)
+My aim is to eventually have a map or maps with multiple tracklogs displayed so that I can see where I’ve hiked in Canada.
+This page is an experimental mess so far, and it doesn’t include any hikes to speak of.

 If you’re not familiar with OpenStreetMaps, you’re missing out.
 It’s not only useful for publishing data but it’s freely available to handheld GPS devices, for example you can export maps into a Garmin watch.
 Using OpenStreetMaps and uploading files to your webserver is arguably the prettiest method of the three mentioned here, but it’s somewhat problematic due to its data usage.
 It is simple enough to show a few tracklogs and if you go on a vacation for a week or two, you could create a page “My Vacation in Hawaii”, and display a map relevant to said holiday.